Level-funded health insurance pros and cons

 What is a level-funded health insurance plan?

-A level-funded health insurance plan is one where the employer pays a set amount of money each month into its own claims fund.
+Level-funded health insurance is one where the employer pays a set amount of money each month into its own claims fund.
 The amount it pays into the fund is based on an estimate of how much money the employer is likely to have to pay out in claims.
 The employer also pays a third-party administrator (TPA) a fee to handle the process of determining which claims should be paid from the fund and in what amount.

 Finally, the plan also includes a fee to cover the cost of stop-loss insurance.
 This insurance serves to protect the employer in the event that claims from members in the plan exceed the amount the employer has deposited in its claims fund.
 Stop-loss insurance is the major difference between level-funded plans and other self-funded plans.